giantswarm/docs/src/content/platform-overview/security/cluster-security/domain-allowlist/index.md

     - Some metrics are pushed to our hosted Grafana tenant.
 - `vault.operations.giantswarm.io`
     - Our operations Vault is used for unsealing customer Vault servers.
+- `giantswarm.eu.auth0.com`
+    - Used to secure access to Grafana and Prometheus.

 ## On-premise installations